truecharts/website/docs/manual/SCALE/guides/backup-restore.md

 :::

-The above only creates only a backup of the kubernetes objects and a snapshot of the `PVC` and `ix_volume` storage.
+The above creates only a backup of the kubernetes objects and a snapshot of the `PVC` and `ix_volume` storage.
 These backups are saved under the same ix-applications dataset.

 It does not protect these against, for example, deletion of datasets or save them on an external system.